-“Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.” – Dr Jon Kabat-Zinn, 1994
+“Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.”Dr Jon Kabat-Zinn, 1994

 Benefits of Mindfulness

-Mindfulness-Based Stress Reduction (MBSR) Programme
+Mindfulness-Based Stress Reduction (MBSR) Program

 The MBSR program is a 10 session course (a 1 hour Orientation session, followed by 8-weekly classes of 2.5 hours duration and a full day intensive).
 MBSR incorporates skills training in mindfulness, stress physiology and cognitive awareness.
-Tens of thousands of people on five continents have benefited from its mindfulness programmes.
-The MBSR Programme is now offered in hospitals, medical centres, corporations, schools, prisons and other settings worldwide.
-Participants will learn and practice skills that will help them develop focus and awareness of their experience in the moment.
+Tens of thousands of people on five continents have benefited from MBSR.
+MBSR is now offered globally in clinical settings, corporations, schools and prisons amongst others.
+During the course, participants develop and strengthen skills that help them focus and increase awareness of their experience.
 These skills are developed through in-class practice and daily home practice mindfulness exercises.
-With the cultivation of these skills participants are more able to draw on their own inner resources to bring about greater balance, coping, stability and wellbeing.
+With the cultivation of these skills participants are more able to draw on their own inner resources for greater balance, coping, stability and wellbeing.
 Lifesteps was the first organization to offer the MBSR program in Singapore in 2010.